 Practices: Time and locations of practices are at the discretion of the coaches.
 Practices are conducted on weekday evenings or on Saturdays and will begin in December.
-Practices are held at Killingworth Elementary School, Haddam Elementary School, Burr Elementary School, and HK old and new Middle School Gyms.
+Practices are held at Killingworth Elementary School, Burr Elementary School, and HK old and new Middle School Gyms.

 Games: Games are played at the gyms listed above on weekday evenings and some Saturdays from January 6th – February 24th.
 There may be out-of-town games on Saturdays against other Recreation teams in Cromwell, East Haddam and Portland.

 Equipment: Each player receives a team uniform top.
 Players provide shorts and sneakers.

 Skyhawks Basketball Clinics (Gr.
 K-1) and 2nd Grade Basketball: Please look for information to come out in the winter (Jan/Feb) flyer.

 Please review these policies regarding participation in the HK Youth Basketball Program (sponsored by HK Recreation Dept).